newhouseb/onebitbt/README.md

 If you don't have anything advertising and you have an iPhone you can download an app called "BLE Scanner" that has an "Advertiser" tab that allows your phone to advertise a bunch of random things.

-If you're like to transmit, you can instead run
+If you'd like to transmit, you can instead run
 ```
 python -m onebitbt.advertiser te0714
 ```